adamwulf/Inkable/README.md

 You can add `block` consumers to any step to inspect its output.
 Each Stream can support an arbitrary number of consumers.

+## Custom Streams

+`Inkable` streams are setup to follow a producer/consumer architecture.
+You can create custom `Producer`, `Consumer`, or combination `ProducerConsumer` streams.
+Look at the existing `TouchPathStream`, `PolylineStream`, `BezierStream` as examples.
+The Filters like `NaiveSavitzkyGolay` are setup similar to Streams, and simply produce and consume the same type.

 ## Funnel